 The Senior Citizen Rent Increase Exemption (SCRIE) program offers eligible senior citizens who live in Mitchell-Lama developemnts an exemption from future rent increases.

 Seniors can email or mail their applications to HPD:

-If you believe you meet the eligibility requirements described above, but do not live in an HPD-supervised SCRIE building, visit Freeze Your Rent or call 311.
+If you believe you meet the eligibility requirements described above, but do not live in an HPD SCRIE building, you must apply through the Department of Finance (DOF).
+Visit Freeze Your Rent or call 311.

 Senior citizens who own homes, condominiums or private non-governmentally supervised co-ops may be eligible for the Senior Citizen Homeowner Exemption Program (SCHE).
 For questions regarding this program, please visit New York City's Department of Finance (DOF) or call 311.